 What does the adoption fee cover?

-The adoption fee helps pay for vaccinations (DHP-Parvo/Bordatella for all dogs and puppies and Rabies vaccination for dogs over four months), spay/neuter, Heartworm test, Microchip ID, and food while in our care.
+The adoption fee helps pay for vaccinations (DHPP, Bordetella and Rabies), spay/neuter surgery, heartworm test (for dogs over 6 months), fecal check, microchip ID, food and any other medical treatment required while in our care.

 do i have to have a fenceD-IN-Yard to adopt?

 No. Although a fenced yard is ideal for exercise and safety, we also believe it is just as important to take your dog for a stroll through the neighborhood or your local dog park.
 Not having a fenced yard, or living in an apartment, will NOT disqualify you from adopting.
 However, it may limit the type of breed that would be suitable for your home.
-Our staff will work with you to make sure you have the right dog for your AND their needs.
+Our staff will work with you to make sure you have the right dog to meet both your and their needs.